18 Perfect Fourth of July Campsites in California

 yosemite camping july fourth

-Nestled within one of America’s most iconic landscapes, Yosemite National Park offers families an unforgettable Fourth of July camping experience across its 13 well-maintained campgrounds.
+Yosemite National Park offers families an unforgettable Fourth of July camping experience across its thirteen well-maintained campgrounds, and the iconic landscape is reason enough to make the trip.

 SEE THIS: 19 Ways to Make Your Fourth of July BBQ Pinterest-Perfect!